A Little Piece of Me - Submission 2026

 - 25-30 photographs of all the important family members/friends that capture memories of your child’s life.

 The portrait image of your child should only feature them, and should aim to be a celebration of their uniqueness.
-You can choose what this means for you and your family, and it does not need to be the most recent photo.
+You can choose what this means for you and your family, and it does not need to be a recent photo.

 Image reference - Mitchell, 7 years old